Zane-T-Rice/server-manager-service/README.md

 - Input validation in controllers.
 - Probaby add integration tests.
 Right now it is all unit tests.
 - Maybe use faker or something similar in tests.
+- Maybe auto-generate Swagger instead of exporting the Insomnia file